DeGraciaMathieu/php-class-dependencies-analyzer/README.md

 ## Detecting Cyclic Dependencies

-A dependency cycle is a set of classes that depend on each other in a cyclical manner.
+A dependency cycle is a class that depends on itself through its dependencies.

 <img src='https://cdn.laravel-france.com/images/pictures/34ddeac2-d9ac-4ebb-a54c-48f7940945ca.png'>

-This violates the [acyclic dependencies principle](https://en.wikipedia.org/wiki/Acyclic_dependencies_principle), cyclic dependencies often lead to bugs and maintenance difficulties.
+This violates the [acyclic dependencies principle](https://en.wikipedia.org/wiki/Acyclic_dependencies_principle), it can be a sign of a bad design and reveal an ensemble of components difficult to maintain and evolve.

 ```
 php coupling-instability-analyzer cyclic ./path/to/project